MyBell VA cover

 Creating a virtual assistant experience to overcome pandemic-forced call center lockdowns

-User Problems:
+User problems:

 • Customer support was overwhelmed by the surge of new customers stuck at home